cegme/cis6930fa24project1-data/README.md

-# Project 1 Redactions Data
+# Project 1 Redaction Data

 This repository contains test files you can use for your Project 1 submission.